dobhela/dobhela/README.md

 ### 📑 What is it that you do?

 I am currently front-end based, however I am trying to move towards being full-stack!
 I am currently invested in web development, however I sometimes make Discord bots using **Discord.js**.
-At the moment I am trying to pick up MERN stack.
+At the moment I am trying to pick up MERN stack, due to it being interesting, and recommendation from friendly foes.

 ### 📞 How do I get in contact with you?